michiganhackers/Unmute/README.md

 *This project is under construction.*

-This project is dedicated to providing University of Michigan students a safe space to voice their concerns about campus, local, or global affiars anonymously.
+This project is dedicated to providing University of Michigan students a safe space to voice their concerns about campus, local, or global affairs anonymously.
 Our network has a more serious tone than other similar anonymous sharing networks and is available to everyone on campus.